Bucs continue poor offensive performances in playoffs

-For the third consecutive year, the Tampa Bay Buccaneers' season ended because the offense couldn't find the end zone.
+PHILADELPHIA (AP) -- For the second year in a row, the Tampa Bay Buccaneers' title hopes ended because the offense couldn't find the end zone.

 Tampa gained just 199 yards -- 98 in the fourth quarter -- in a 21-3 loss Sunday to the Philadelphia Eagles in an NFC wild-card game.
 Last season, all the Bucs could muster were two field goals in an 11-6 loss to the St. Louis Rams in the NFC Championship game.